Bounded Languages Described by GF(2)-grammars

-On the other hand, the sum $\sum\limits_{i = 0}^d p_i \ell(n - i)$ is divisible by $b^{n- d}$: every summand contains a multiplier $\ell(n-i)$, which is divisible by $b^{n-i}$.
-Therefore, $\sum\limits_{i = 0}^{d} p_i \ell(n - i)$ is divisible by larger and larger powers of $b$ as $n$ grows.
-Therefore, the only value that this sum can obtain infinitely often is $0$: other power series are not divisible by arbitrarily large powers of $b$.
-Because the sum obtains only finite number of values, $0$ is obtained for large enough $n$.
+On the other hand, the sum $\sum_{i = 0}^d p_i \ell(n - i)$ is divisible by $b^{n- d}$: every summand contains a factor $\ell(n-i)$, which is divisible by $b^{n-i}$.
+Therefore, $\sum_{i = 0}^{d} p_i \ell(n - i)$ is divisible by larger and larger powers of $b$ as $n$ grows.
+Therefore, the only value that this sum can assume infinitely often is $0$: all other power series are not divisible by arbitrarily large powers of $b$.
+Because the sum assumes only a finite number of values, $0$ is obtained for large enough $n$.